 - Repeat steps 3 to 6, but replace

 telat step 4

 The next time that you click on a telephone link, Firefox will ask you to choose an application.
-You will then be able to choose the XiVO client for handling telephone numbers.
+You will then be able to choose the Wazo Client for handling telephone numbers.